-- When changing the direction of travel from forward to reverse or from reverse to forward, reduce speed early and stop the machine before changing the direction of travel. - Sound the horn to warn people in the area. - Check that there is no one in the area around the machine.
+- Start and operate the machine only while seated. - When changing travel direction from forward to reverse or from reverse to forward, reduce speed early and stop the machine before changing travel direction. - Sound the horn to warn people in the area. - Check that there is no one in the area around the machine.
 There are blind spots behind the machine, so if necessary, swing the upper structure to check that there is no one behind the machine before traveling in reverse. - When operating in areas that may be hazardous or have poor visibility, designate a person to direct work site traffic. - Ensure that no unauthorized person can come within the turning radius or direction of travel.